Video games and charity: Games Done Quick

 Games Done Quick was launched in 2010, inspired by the Desert Bus for Hope, with the idea that invited participants speedrun numerous games over the course of the event, typically five to six days, usually with commentary over the course of the games.
 During semi-annual event, the speedruns are performed live in front of an audience and broadcast to Twitch and other services, with viewers able to donate during the length of the event.
 There has also been shorter one-off special Games Done Quick events for specific occasions, such as one to support the victims of the 2011 Tōhoku earthquake and tsunami.
 As of January 21, 2019, Games Done Quick has raised over US$19 million to various charities, including Prevent Cancer Foundation in its winter events and Doctors Without Borders in its summer events.

 Humble Bundle

 Humble Bundle was initially launched by Wolfire Games in 2010 as a series of game bundles, most frequently indie games, offered at a pay-what-you-want price, with all but a few dollars of each sale going to a designated charity.
 As the bundles became more successful, Humble Bundle's approach expanded to include other bundles, such as mobile games, console games, and digital books, as well as establishing its own company, created publishing support for indie games and establishing a dedicated storefront, where a portion of each purchase goes to a selected charity.
 By 2017, the various activities of Humble Bundle have raised over US$100 million across 50 different charities, including Action Against Hunger, Child's Play, the Electronic Frontier Foundation, charity: water, the American Red Cross, WaterAid and the Wikimedia Foundation.

+Jingle Jam

+Since 2011, The Yogscast have organised a series of live streams every year in December to benefit charity.
+The idea began when fans would send presents to founders Lewis Brindley and Simon Lane during the Christmas season, but they would instead insist that the money be donated to charity.

+By end December 2023, Jingle Jams had raised over £25m for over 40 different charities.

+In August 2022, Jingle Jam was registered as a charity in England and Wales, with the Charity Commission, independent of The Yogscast.
+More info: